Zagreb and Croatia´s Islands make for a perfect holiday combination

 Great meals can be enjoyed more casually too.
 One of the favourites among visitors and locals alike is Heritage, a snack and sandwich bar offering traditional Croatian dishes.
 Vegetarians and vegans will enjoy Gajbica, a colourful, cosy, and affordable little bistro.
 Zagreb is also known for its bustling café culture, with hot drinks and huge cakes on every street.
 You can find some fabulous sweet treats at Vincek Slasticarnica and Finjak for example.

 Entertainment is easy to find in Zagreb's bars and cafés.
-For book lover's the best spot is Booksa, a literary café that hosts plenty of events.
-It is also a favorite of digital nomads and other laptop workers.
+For book lovers the best spot is Booksa, a literary café that hosts plenty of events.
+It is also a favourite of digital nomads and other laptop workers.
 For gigs and DJ events you could try Vintage Industrial Bar or if you are more into blues and funk check out Booze and Blues.

 Round your trip off by the sea

-After a couple of days in land locked Zagreb a smell of the sea breeze starts to feel like a good idea.
+After a couple of days in land locked Zagreb the scent of the sea breeze starts to feel like a good idea.
 A few hours’ drive or train trip will take you to the coast to enjoy a different side to Croatia.

 The closest island from the capital is the historically important Krk, also the largest island of Croatia.
 A bridge connects the island to the mainland making it very easily accessible.
 Krk has lots to offer from picturesque villages to fantastic beaches, restaurants, and historic sights, as well as many accommodation options.

 A smaller but equally charming is the island of Rab, slightly south of Krk.
 It has over thirty sandy beaches and many tiny and secluded swimming coves.
 It is a firm favourite of everyone who is into watersports or beach living.